stevedonovan/Lake/doc/index.md

 Lists of files are common in Lake and can be space/comma separated strings, or as tables.
 So the 'sgm.bak, test.bak' could also be written as 'sgm.bak test.bak' or `{'sgm.bak','test.bak'}`.

-A more `lake`-ish way of writing the same lakefile is:
+A more Lake-ish way of writing the same lakefile is:

     ccmd = 'copy $(DEPENDS) $(TARGET)'
     t1 = target('sgm.bak','sgm.c',ccmd)